janelu9/flash-finetuning/README.md

 # EasyLLM

-Running Large Language Model easily and faster.
+Running Large Language Model easily, faster and low-cost.

 ## Data Conversion

-Convert the raw data to token ids stored in parquet file.
+Convert the raw data to token ids stored in parquet files.

 ```shell
 python convert_raws_to_ids.py -i news-commentary-v13-zh-en.txt
 ```

 Do a repartition(optional but recommended).
-The fewer partitions, the better shuffle, but the larger memory requirement during training.
-1B token ids in parquet take up to 2G of hard drive at most but require approximately 35G of memory.
-Setting `num_partition` according to the memory of each worker.
+The fewer partitions, the better shuffle, but the larger CPU memory requirement during training.
+1B token ids in parquet files take up to 2G of hard disk at most but require approximately 10G of CPU memory.
+Setting `num_partition` according to the CPU memory of each worker.

 ```shell
 parquet_data_dir=news-commentary-v13-zh-en_open_llama_13b